chillen/Minecraft-Gene-Expression-Programming-AI/README.md

 I've included pygep in the submission, unmodified from the original.
 I've also included MalmoPython.lib and MalmoPython.pyd unmodified from the Malmo github repo.

+*Note: After this asignment, I removed those files so I didn't step on any licensing toes, even though they're probably fine.
+Go pickem up if you want to run this :)*

 To install dependencies, check out the official malmo repo: https://github.com/Microsoft/malmo